Volodymyr, Ukraine: Polish and Lithuanian period

-In the early 14th century, the Metropolitan of Kiev and all Rus', Theognostus, resided in the city for several years before moving to Moscow.
+Starting from the early 14th century, Volodymyr served as a capital of Galicia-Volhynia.
+Metropolitan of Kiev and all Rus', Theognostus, resided in the city for several years before moving to Moscow.
+From the middle of the century, Volodymyr became engulfed by wars between Polish and Lithuanian rulers.
 In 1349, the Polish king, Casimir the Great, captured the city, and subsequently it became part of the Kingdom of Poland.
 The Polish king began building a castle, destroyed by Lithuanians after 1370, and established a Catholic bishopric in the city (known as Włodzimierz), later transferred to nearby Lutsk, which in the 15th century instead of Volodymyr became the leading city and capital of Volhynia.
 In 1370, it was taken by the Grand Duchy of Lithuania (after 1386, part of the Polish–Lithuanian Union) and it was not until the Union of Lublin of 1569 that it returned to the Crown of Poland.
 In the meantime, the city was given Magdeburg town rights in 1431.
 In 1491 and 1500, it was invaded by Tatars.